GREERIANA/AboutMe/README.md

 ### BIO 👋

-- 🔭 I’m currently working on ... an AI-first eCommerce platfom powered by IBM Watson.
+- 🛠️ I’m currently working on ... an AI-first eCommerce platfom powered by IBM Watson.
-- 🌱 I’m currently learning ...
+- 🧠 I’m currently learning ...
 Rust, WebAssembly, and the WASM Cloud.
-- 👯 I’m looking to collaborate on ... fashion and beauty brand startups.
+- 📡 I’m looking to collaborate on ... fashion and beauty brand startups.
-- :books:  I'm currently reading ...
+- 📚  I'm currently reading ...
 Terraform Up and Running, Vol. 3 by Yevgeniy Brikman; The Phoenix Project by By Gene Kim, Kevin Behr and George Spafford; UX Strategy, 2nd Ed. by Jamie Levy.

 ---